 The Technical Volume must be submitted in Adobe PDF format.
 The Technical Volume must conform to the following content and form requirements, including maximum page lengths.
 If applicants exceed the maximum page lengths indicated below, EERE will review only the authorized number of pages and disregard any additional pages.
-This volume must address the Merit Review Criteria as discussed in Section V.A.ii-iii. of the FOA.
+This volume must address the Merit Review Criteria as discussed in Section V.A.iii - Section V.A.v of the FOA.